williamhowardsnyder/williamhowardsnyder.github.io/_posts/2021-02-10-Word_Embeddings.markdown

 The first left and right singular vectors (i.e. $u_1, u_2, ...$ and $v_1, v_2, ...$) are weighted more than last because they will be the ones multiplied by the largest values in $S$.
 Of course there is more nuance to this idea, but the upshot is that the SVD of $A$ provides a list of ingredients for matrix $A$ that is ordered by importance (as my professor puts it).
 Feel free to read more about SVD <a href="https://en.wikipedia.org/wiki/Singular_value_decomposition">here</a>.

 It seems reasonable that our method for assigning vectors to words picked up a lot of noise.
 To try to dampen this noise, we are going to use the SVD of $\widehat{M} = USV^\top$ to find a low dimensional word embedding by using the first 99 columns and rows of $U$ and $S$, respectively.
-This only makes sense if those singular values are signifigantly larger than the rest.
+However, this only makes sense if those singular values are signifigantly larger than the rest.
 To confirm this, we can plot the first 99 singular values.

 <div style="text-align:center;">
    <img style="width:450px;" src="/assets/images/p2_part_a.png" />
 </div>

 As suspected, the early singular values of $\widehat{M}$ are quite large relative to the rest.
-This ensures that $\widehat{M}$ is close to being low-rank, and using the first 99 singular vectors and values will provide a good approximation to $\widehat{M}$ while eliminating noise that might have been picked up in the other 9901 dimensions.
+This ensures that $\widehat{M}$ is close to being low-rank, and using the first 99 singular vectors and values will provide a good approximation to $\widehat{M}$ while eliminating noise that might have been introduced in the other 9901 dimensions.
 The last step in creating our word embedding is to normalize the rows of $U$.

-Here is the algorithm for our word embedding:
+Here is the algorithm creating our word embedding:
 <ol>
   <li>Compute SVD of $\widehat{M} = USV^\top$.</li>
   <li>Let $U_{99}$ be the first 99 singular vectors of $U = [u_1 \; u_2 \; ... \; u_{99}]$.</li>